Colégio Militar/Luz Station

-Colégio Militar station is part of the Blue Line of the Lisbon Metro and is located in Lisbon.
+Colégio Militar/Luz is a metro station in Lisbon, Portugal.
+It is part of the Blue Line of the Lisbon Metro.

 History

-The station opened on 14 October 1988, in conjunction with the Alto dos Moinhos and Laranjeiras stations, and it is located on Avenida do Colégio Militar, close to the military school from which it takes its name and Estádio da Luz, home of SL Benfica.
+The station opened on 14 October 1988, in conjunction with the Alto dos Moinhos and Laranjeiras stations, and it is located on Avenida do Colégio Militar, close to the military school from which it takes its name and Estádio da Luz, home of S.L.
+Benfica.
 Built over it is an important bus terminal and the shopping mall Colombo Centre.

 The architectural design of the station is by António J. Mendes.

 Throughout 2019, lifts were expected to be added to this station, making the station accessible for persons with disabilities.